Lamis-Mohamed/AzureCloud_Disaster_Recovery/README.md

 **Scenario**

-Assume that you are working as Azure cloud Information Security Officer in maintaining client’s data and servers running.
+as Azure cloud Information Security Officer in maintaining client’s data and servers running.

 **Requirements**